 What is the Attending Clergy Association?

 As spiritual leaders from many faith communities and traditions, clergy share the common experience of offering pastoral and spiritual care to members of their congregation and communities.
-ACA clergy are recognized by Texas Health as members of the healing team with all the privileges and responsibilities inherent in such membership.
+ACA clergy are recognized by Texas Health as members of the healing team.
 More than 350 ACA members relate to Texas Health hospitals through this program.

 Why Does Texas Health Support the ACA?